pmaojo/fast_sssp/README.md

 # Fast SSSP

-> [!NOTE]
->  I failed on reproducing the contexts where the new approach would surpass the classic Dijkstra algoythm. if anyone is so kind to try it... would love to understand it.

 A Rust implementation of the O(m log^(2/3) n) Single-Source Shortest Paths algorithm for directed graphs with non-negative edge weights, as described in the paper: